adobe/adobe-commerce-samples/api-mesh/mock-response/README.md

 # API Mesh Configuration with Custom Resolver
 ## Mocking a field in API Mesh

-This is an example API Mesh configuration that demonstrates how to extend the GraphQL Query type with a custom field and add a resolver to return a specific mock response.
+This is a sample API Mesh configuration that demonstrates how to extend the GraphQL Query type with a custom field and add a resolver to return a specific mock response.

 ## Table of Contents